ddivyansh18/Nyce-UI/README.md

 ```
 @import url("https://nyce-ui.vercel.app/nyce.css");
 ```
-- Nyce UI utilies material icons in many of its components, which can be imported as follows
+- Nyce UI utilizes material icons in many of its components, which can be imported as follows
 ```
     <link
       href="https://fonts.googleapis.com/icon?family=Material+Icons"